Argentina country profile

 President: Mauricio Macri

-Buenos Aires Mayor Mauricio Macri defied expectations by winning the 2015 presidential election run-off, beating Peronist candidate Daniel Scioli to become the country's first unambiguously conservative president to win a free and fair election since 1916.
+Mauricio Macri defied expectations by winning the 2015 presidential election run-off, beating Peronist candidate Daniel Scioli to become the country's first unambiguously conservative president to win a free and fair election since 1916.

-Born into a wealthy business family, Mr Macri was elected mayor of Buenos Aires in 2007, and later emerged as the leader of a reunited conservative opposition to left-wing Peronist presidents Nestor Kirchner and Cristina Fernandez amid a worsening economy.
+Born into a wealthy business family, Mr Macri was elected mayor of Buenos Aires in 2007, and later emerged as the leader of a reunited conservative opposition to left-wing Peronist presidents Nestor Kirchner and Cristina Fernandez as the economy took a downturn.

-He promised to press ahead with austerity measures following his victory in mid-term parliamentary elections in October 2017.
+He promised to press ahead with austerity measures following his victory in mid-term parliamentary elections in October 2017, and had to raise interest rates dramatically in the spring of 2018 in an effort to shore up the tumbling value of the peso currency.

 MEDIA